-- These results are still preliminary! - Systematic uncertainties are still being evaluated. - This represents only 15% of the full data set. - This new technique gives cross sections that agree with world data. - This give confidence that we can measure other hadron-beam reactions. - One advantage here: both pp->d $\pi^+$ and np->d $\pi^0$ in the same data set. - The expected ratio (isospin symmetry) of (pp->d $\pi^+$ )/(np->d $\pi^0$ ) = 2. - Assumes no isospin-breaking in the interference of resonance & background. - Note: only a single absolute cross section for np->d $\pi^0$ in the past. - Ref.: V.B.
+- These results are still preliminary! - Systematic uncertainties are still being evaluated. - This new technique gives cross sections that agree with world data. - This give confidence that we can measure other hadron-beam reactions. - One advantage here: both pp->d π^+ and np->d π^0 in the same data set. - The expected ratio (charge independence) of $(pp->d\pi^+)/(np->d\pi^0) = 2$. - Assumes no isospin-breaking in the interference of resonance & background. - Note: only a single absolute cross section for np->d π^0 in the past. - Ref.: V.B.
 Fliagin, et al., JEPT 35, 592 (1959).
-All other papers assume isospin symmetry. - Our preliminary results give a lower ratio, especially near threshold.
+All other papers assume isospin symmetry. - Our preliminary results give a lower ratio, especially just above threshold.